 Whether you’re looking for plant-based protein or healthy lean meats, Flower Child is the perfect place for a filling and thoughtful healthy meal in Charlotte.

 Fern, Flavors from the Garden

-Southern food is not just for carnivores, as you’ll find at Fern, Flavors from the Garden.
-Seitan chicken and waffles and Panko-crusted Violife mac and cheese top our brunch rankings, but there are plenty more dishes to explore throughout the day.
+You’ll discover Southern food is not just for carnivores after visiting Fern, Flavors from the Garden.
+Their Seitan chicken and waffles and Panko-crusted Violife mac and cheese top our brunch rankings.
+However, there are plenty more dishes to explore throughout the day.